Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Approving edits/change requests

 Automate all of these so your employees don’t have to manually reach out to clients in such high stress situations.
-Not only will you save time, your employees will also be happier for it.
+Not only will you save time, but your employees will also be happier for it too.

 Finally, before you implement any automation take the time to properly train your team in how to use it and how to manage the changeover from the old system.
 Even perfectly designed automation will flounder if people are unwilling to accept it, or don’t know how to use it.